 definitely no weapons

-crazy huh!posted about 3 years ago
+crazy huh!posted over 4 years ago

 -Ugly uniforms, we look like waitresses/maids.